The term YOG is an acronym for Young Older Guy.

 A YOG is optimistic and confident, yet humble.

-A YOG says what he means, and means what he says.
+A YOG honors his word.
+He says what he means, and means what he says.

-A YOG is self aware, through his thirst for knowledge and a hunger for emotional intelligence.
+A YOG is self aware, with a thirst for knowledge and a hunger for emotional intelligence.

-A YOG always has fun and never takes himself seriously.
+A YOG lives outrageously and joyfully, never taking himself seriously.

 A YOG strives for peak physical condition through sound nutrition and regular exercise.

-A YOG has honor, integrity, and is not defined by material wealth.
+A YOG lives with responsibility, integrity, and is not defined by material wealth.

-A YOG is present, does not live in fear, and is uncomfortable with the comfortable.
+A YOG is present, is not controlled by fear, and is comfortable in the uncomfortable.

-A YOG embraces the ageing process, rather than denies it.
+A YOG embraces the aging process, rather than denies it.

-Finally and most importantly, a YOG strikes a balance between all of the above, which translates into living life to the fullest.
+Finally and most importantly, a YOG strikes a balance between all of the above, which translates into living a full, authentic and honorable life of purpose and no regrets.